 While we fully recognize many of our campers have cell phones, please respect our policies and do not send a cell phone to camp.
 Cell phones are NEVER permitted in camp or on camp trips regardless of your child’s age.

-The camp will hold cell phones or other similar devices and campers will be suspended from camp for 3-days.
+Should a camper not adhere to this policy, campers will be suspended from camp for 3 days.
 Parents will need to make arrangements for the pick-up & return of campers to & from camp.
 Your cooperation is appreciated.

-It is important to take a clear position regarding drugs, alcohol and tobacco that will be understood unequivocally by campers and parents.
+It is important to take a clear position regarding drugs, alcohol, vaping, matches, lighters and tobacco that will be understood unequivocally by campers and parents.

 The use of these substances is illegal and therefore has no place at camp.
 Campers who use or possess these items will be immediately sent home.
 We will entertain no discussion on this matter with parents, nor will we give a child a second chance.
 In addition, fees will not be returned if a child is sent home for this reason.
 Although we do not anticipate a problem, we feel it is vital that everyone connected with the camp clearly and precisely understands our policy on this matter.